The Revenge of Tarzan

-The Revenge of Tarzan (1920) is a silent adventure film, originally advertised as The Return of Tarzan, and the third Tarzan film produced.
+The Revenge of Tarzan (1920) is an American silent adventure film, originally advertised as The Return of Tarzan, and the third Tarzan film produced.
 The film was produced by the Great Western Film Producing Company, a subsidiary of the Numa Pictures Corporation.
 The film was sold to Goldwyn Pictures for distribution.

 The film was written by Robert Saxmar, based on the 1915 novel The Return of Tarzan by Edgar Rice Burroughs, and directed by Harry Revier and George M. Merrick.
 It was released on May 30, 1920.

 Plot

 Tarzan and Jane are traveling to Paris to help his old friend Countess de Coude, who is being threatened by her brother, Nikolas Rokoff.
 Rokoff has Tarzan tossed overboard.
 He survives, comes ashore in North Africa, and goes to Paris to search for Jane.

 In Paris, Tarzan reunites with his old friend Paul D'Arnot, who informs him that Jane was taken to Africa.

 Tarzan returns just in time to save Jane from a lion attack, and soon defeats Rokoff and his henchmen.